scubamuc/scubamuc.github.io/wiki-md/LXD-LXC-copy_container_to_backup_server.md

-# Syncronise/Copy containers between LXD servers
+# Syncronise/Copy containers between LXD nodes

 It is not necessary to create an LXD-cluster with three nodes!
 If an LXD-cluster with three nodes is overkill for you, failover can easily be scripted and works fine with two nodes even if the second node is a cold standby system.
 The only thing you'll have to look out for is regular container syncronisation.
 Note also, the snapshots belong to the container and are syncronised too.